zpangerl/FitPlanner-SchoolTeamProject/Deliverable1.md

   **Do you think you individually worked consistently and put in enough work into the project (give a short answer).

+> Yes, I think I worked consistently and provided enough work for the project.
+I would have liked to do more, but everything was either in progress or done by the time I had time to do more.

  Below I want links that I can click on to your commit or PullRequest with your work (not the branch you worked on).
 I also want a short description what this commit/PR is about (or test etc.)